-THE sporting event of year is just around the corner, and I?ll admit that while I?m not a HUGE football fan, I do love any excuse for a little celebration!
-Since Super Bowl Sunday is a Powell Pack favorite, I?m sharing my favorite picks (I mean, how cute is this Game Day Tray?) to kick-off the weekend?s festivities plus Super Tips for watching the game?and the commercials?without watching your waistline.
+THE sporting event of year is just around the corner, and I’ll admit that while I’m not a HUGE football fan, I do love any excuse for a little celebration!
+Since Super Bowl Sunday is a favorite around here, I’m sharing my favorite picks to kick-off the weekend’s festivities plus Super Tips for watching the game and the commercials without watching your waistline.
 With 61 million Americans attending a Super Bowl party this upcoming Sunday, it’s clear that for many of us, there’s no party without food!

 - 4,000 tons of popcorn: String that popcorn, and you could go around the Earth 5 1/2 times!

 - 13.2 million pounds of avocados: About 26 million avocados will be turned into guacamole, enough guacamole that you could spread it across the Louisiana Superdome and it would be 40′ thick across the football field!

 - 49.2 million cases of beer will be enjoyed!

 And in its aftermath, sales of antacids will skyrocket the next morning to make up for the 1200+ calories of typically junky food that will be consumed during the game.
 No one wants to sabotage their diet that badly, and who wants to pour out all of that money on antacids the next morning?
 Try these helpful tips to turn a potential setback into a success.

 Super Tip #1: Get choosy on your chips!

 We know that abs are made in the kitchen, and many of our favorite snacks are not helping in the washboard abs department, no matter how tasty they are.
 With 14,500 tons of chips eaten in just one day, we might as well make the smart play for a healthier chip, save the calories and higher fat, and keep those ab goals intact.

 Super Tip #2: Trade out greasy foods for some vegetables.